-Free shipping in June in Canada for your order.
-Enter the following code at checkout : JUNE-PROMO
+Free shipping in Canada for an order of 75$ before taxes.
+Enter the following code at checkout : FREE-SHIPPING

 For centuries, mohair has been known for its unique qualities of luster, softness, durability and bright colors when dyed.
 Its silky feel and its great capacity to absorb humidity make mohair fibre a select choice in the fabrication of comfortable and classy high-end garments.
 In addition, mohair fibre is non-felting and crease resistant.